Deep Shape-from-Template: Wide-Baseline, Dense and Fast Registration and Deformable Reconstruction from a Single Image: Experimental Results

-The quantitative and qualitative results of the experiments for volumetric templates \emph{DB3} and \emph{DB4} are provided in Tables \ref{tb:exp_sintetic2} and \ref{tb:examples} with both synthetic test data, denoted by \emph{DB3S} and \emph{DB4S}, and real test data, denoted by \emph{DB4R} and \emph{DB4R}.
-In this case we only provide registration error with synthetic data, because reliable registration using \emph{DOF} is impossible with non-continuous test images.
-The method \emph{CH17+GTR} and \emph{CH17R+GTR} is tested only in the case of DB4S, because this is the only case that it can work (requiring a continuous texture map and a registration).
+The quantitative and qualitative results of the experiments for the volumic templates DS3 and DS4 are provided in tables \ref{tb:exp_sintetic2}, \ref{tb:qualitative} and \ref{tb:examples}, with both synthetic test data, denoted by DS3S and DS4S, and real test data, denoted by DS4R and DS4R.
+Recall that the test datasets consist of unorganised images, unlike DS1, DS2 and DS5, and it is thus impossible to estimate registration reliably with DOF.
+Therefore we only compute registration error with synthetic data (DS3S and DS4S).
+CH17+GTR and CH17R+GTR are tested only on DS3S and DS4S, because these are the only datasets they can handle.

-We observe a similar trend as with the thin-shell objects. \emph{DeepSfT} is the best method both in terms of 3D reconstruction, with errors of the order of millimeters, and in registration with errors close to 2 pixels.
-The second best method is \emph{R50F} although its results are significantly worse than those obtained by \emph{DeepSfT}.
-The results of \emph{CH17} and its variants are very poor.
-This may be due to the fact that \emph{CH17} is not a method well adapted for volumetric objects with non-negligible deformation strain.
+The results show a similar trend as with the rectangular template datasets: DeepSfT outperforms the other methods in terms of reconstruction error, with an RMSE of the order of millimeters, and in registration with an RMSE close to 2 px.
+The second best method is R50F, although its results are significantly worse than DeepSfT is.
+The results of CH17 and its variants are very poor.
+This may be because CH17 is not well adapted for volumic objects with stronger non-isometric deformation.

-We show in Table \ref{tb:texture_mapped} qualitative reconstruction results obtained with DB1, DB3 and DB4 with real images.

-We observe that shapes recovered with \emph{DeepSfT} are similar to ground-truth obtained with the RGB-D camera.
-We can observe that the error is larger near self-occlusion boundaries.
-Errors for DB1 are qualitatively smaller than for volumetric objects, which is consistent with Tables~\ref{tb:exp_sintetic} and~\ref{tb:exp_sintetic2}.
+We show in table \ref{tb:texture_mapped} qualitative reconstruction results obtained with DS1R, DS3R and DS4R with real images.
+We observe that shapes recovered with DeepSfT are similar to ground-truth obtained with the RGB-D camera and have no 'outliers' in their boundaries, in contrast to the RGB-D camera ground-truth.
+We observe that the error is larger near self-occlusion boundaries.